5 Things Everyone Should Know About Acceptance

 It can require effort at times (or most of the time, at least initially).
 It can be frustrating at times.
 But, like creating a clearing in a grass field by walking the same path many times, every time you practice acceptance toward something, you create and strengthen neural pathways in your brain, facilitating ease in the future.

-Practice compassion to yourself alongside acceptance.
-Practice acceptance of the challenges you're having practicing acceptance!
 It's natural to vacillate back and forth between feelings of acceptance and feelings of resistance.
-Make space for the spectrum of experience, and notice your internal critic quieten.
+Make space for the spectrum of experience, and notice your internal critic get quieter.

 3. Acceptance doesn't mean that you can't work on changing things.

-4. Acceptance doesn't mean you're accepting is going to be that way forever.
+4. Acceptance doesn't mean you're accepting it's going to be that way forever.

 A decade later, the relationship I now have with my dad is galaxies different from what it used to be.
 I wouldn't say that's due entirely to acceptance, but it does show that acceptance doesn't always mean whatever you're accepting will be that way forever.